Charts: How The U.S. Ranks On COVID-19 Deaths Per Capita — And By Case Count

 Loading...

-Among the 45 countries with over 50,000 cases, the U.S. has the 24th lowest case fatality ratio.
+Among the 45 countries with over 50,000 cases, the U.S. has the 24th-lowest case fatality ratio.
 And the U.S. rate of 3.3% is much lower than that of the U.K. at 15.1% (meaning that for every 100 people with COVID-19, about 15 die) or Italy at 14.2%.

 Trump said that the low case fatality ratio in the U.S. was a result of his administration's effective pandemic response, such as closing international borders to people from COVID-19 hot spots such as China and the United Kingdom.
 He also stated that the U.S. has a high per capita death rate because the country has done more testing than any other in the world.